buildbot/buildbot/master/docs/manual/configuration/www.rst

     :param role: The role which grants access to any control endpoint.

-    AnyControlEndpointMatcher grants control rights to people with given role (usually "admins") This endpoint matcher is matches current and future control endpoints.
+    AnyControlEndpointMatcher grants control rights to people with given role (usually "admins") This endpoint matcher matches current and future control endpoints.
     You need to add this in the end of your configuration to make sure it is future proof.

 .. py:class:: buildbot.www.authz.endpointmatchers.ForceBuildEndpointMatcher(builder, role)